You must comply with policy requirements when involved in building construction and maintenance (BCM) procurement.

 Make sure you also consider governance and regulatory requirements, and choose the right frameworks.

 Queensland Procurement Policy

-The Queensland Procurement Policy requires all departments and statutory bodies to, among other things:
+The Queensland Procurement Policy requires all departments and statutory bodies to:

 - apply a local benefits test (PDF, 436KB) of up to 30% for all significant procurement